-How many times have you been in a situation where the other person came across a little too cocky?
+As a customer, how many times have you been in a situation where the salesperson or server came across a little too cocky?
 They lacked a sense of empathy?
 You felt like a number?
 They spouted off information without checking the details and oblivious to the fact that they could actually be making a mistake?

 I am sure we all have experienced scenarios like these.
 One could argue these things happen.
 We’re human.
 Everyone has bad days and can make mistakes.
 But how many people stop, think and pay attention to what they say?

 The word “complacency” comes to mind every time.
 According to the Cambridge Dictionary, it can be described as “a feeling of calm satisfaction with your own abilities or situation that prevents you from trying harder…”

 So how does it happen?
 And how dangerous can it really be?

 Rather like learning to ride a bicycle, when we take on something new, we begin feeling a little overwhelmed and consciously aware we have so much to understand.
 As we start to learn, everything becomes familiar and our confidence grows.
 We’re still aware that we are in discovery mode, so we pay attention.
 The more comfortable we get, the more competent we become.

 Over time, we do things without thinking – just like riding a bike.
 And rather like when we buy a new pair of shoes, a watch or anything else, we pay attention and take great care of it for the first while.
 But after a while we take it for granted.

 Working on autopilot can be a good thing.
 It can take up less energy, it’s less stressful and we can do things more efficiently.
 However, there is a downside too.

 It’s natural to realise we can all get to a point where we can stop noticing what’s going on around us.
 This is when we are in auto-pilot and where complacency can set in.